Home Appraisal Checklist: A Guide for Sellers

 All states require appraisers to be licensed and certified to provide appraisals for federally certified lenders.

-In addition, the Appraisal Institute offers its advanced credentialing of members such as MAI, SRPA, SRA, AI-GRS and AI-RRS designations in residential real estate.
+In addition, the Appraisal Institute offers its advanced credentialing for members such as MAI, SRPA, SRA, AI-GRS, and AI-RRS designations in residential real estate.

 To conduct an accurate evaluation, the appraiser will evaluate local comparable sales and conduct an onsite visit of your property to evaluate an array of external and internal factors.

-During your home visit, an appraiser evaluates the condition of your home by assessing upgraded features and materials, its location, the value of other comparable homes in the area as well as other factors.
+During your home visit, an appraiser evaluates the condition of your home by assessing its upgraded features and materials, its location, the value of other comparable homes in the area, and other factors.

 The appraisal is usually the last piece of the loan package to be completed before closing.